yahiakala/routing/docs/data-loading/index.md

 ## Pending Form

 When data is loading for the first time, a user can provide a loading form.
-This form will be shown during the initial data load, or subsequent data loads if using `NETWORK_FIRST` mode.
+This form will be shown during while the data is loading.

 The pending form is determined by the `Route.pending_form` attribute.
 When the data is loading, the routing library will wait for the `pending_delay` seconds before showing the pending form.
 It will show the pending form for at least `pending_min` seconds.